abishk-074/Smart_Desktop_Assistant/README.md

 # Smart_Desktop_Assistant
 A smart desktop assistant chatbot can abel able to perform various tasks with face security feature.

+The smart desktop assistant is bulit by using tkinter GUI, Python

 Features / Tasks it can perform:

     Game (eg, Rock Paper Scissor with GUI)